We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 What are Ecwid and Shopify?

+The short answer: Shopify and Ecwid are tools for selling stuff.
 Both platforms allow users without any coding knowledge to create an online store, upload products to it and manage inventory on an ongoing basis.

 They’ve got quite different backgrounds and history, however.

-Shopify was initially conceived as a tool that allowed users to create a brand new, standalone online store — i.e., a fully-functional website on a domain of their choosing — whereas Ecwid was designed to let people sell products on an existing site by adding a snippet of code to it.
+Shopify was initially conceived as a tool that allowed users to create a brand new, standalone online store — i.e., a fully-functional website on a domain of their choosing — while Ecwid was designed to let people sell products on an existing site by adding a snippet of code to it.

 (Hence the name ‘Ecwid’ — ‘ecommerce widget’).